apostrophecms/apostrophe-pieces-submit-widgets/README.md

 # apostrophe-pieces-submit-widgets

-This module can be extended by Apostrophe's pieces to handle user submitted pieces content on the front end of your site.
+This module can be extended by `apostrophe-pieces` or a subclass to handle user submitted piece content on the front end of your site.

 ## Installation

     $ npm install apostrophe-pieces-submit-widgets

 ## Example Configuration